 Living Christ Sangha (via Zoom): Sundays, 3–4:30 pm

 The COVID-19 pandemic has had wide-ranging impacts on peoples’ employment.
 Some are reevaluating their career plans; others are facing disruptive changes in work environments; and others have lost their jobs altogether.
 Forward Together is a support group for people who are experiencing job insecurity, who are unemployed or under-employed, or who are considering a career change.
 Grounded in scripture and prayer, the group is a safe and confidential space to share experiences, get support, and express concerns about job insecurity.
 Forward Together does not offer job placement or teach practical job search tools like resume writing.
 Instead, the group focuses on the spiritual aspects of our work and supports members in discerning next steps in their lives.
-Led by the Reverend Meredith Ward, Associate Rector for Pastoral Care, Forward Together will meet via Zoom on the 2nd and 4th Mondays at 6-7 pm beginning on Monday, August 9th.
+Led by the Reverend Meredith Ward, Associate Rector for Pastoral Care, Forward Together meets via Zoom on the 2nd and 4th Mondays at 6-7 pm.
 For further information and to register, click here.

 St. Tabitha’s Guild